percona/psmysql-docs/docs/upgrading-guide.md

 You can select one of the following ways to upgrade *Percona Server for MySQL* from 5.7 to 8.0:

 * Upgrading using the Percona repositories

-* Upgrading from Systems that Use the MyRocks or TokuDB Storage Engine and Partitioned Tables
+* Upgrading from Systems that Use the MyRocks Storage Engine and Partitioned Tables

 * Upgrading using Standalone Packages